gordonjun2/underground-dex-trades/README.md

 # **Underground DEX Trades**

 ### **Overview**
 Underground DEX Trades is a program designed to visualize blockchain transactions using a node and edge graph, similar to platforms like [Bubblemaps](https://bubblemaps.io/).
 Nodes represent token mint addresses, and edges show the net volume flow in USD between these token mint addresses.
-For instance, if a user buys dogwifhat (WIF) using Popcat (POPCAT) with $100 USD, the graph will display two nodes representing WIF and POPCAT, connected by a directional edge labeled with the transaction amount of $100 USD, pointing from POPCAT to WIF.
+For instance, if a user buys *dogwifhat (WIF)* using *Popcat (POPCAT)* with *100 USD*, the graph will display two nodes representing *WIF* and *POPCAT*, connected by a directional edge labeled with the transaction amount of *100 USD*, pointing from *POPCAT* to *WIF*.
 This allows users to understand net transaction flows between different mint addresses, aiding in trend analysis and discovery of new token addresses.
 This can serve to provide short-term trading insights.
-However, the dominance of high-market-cap coins like Solana (SOL), Jupiter (JUP), and Jito (JTO) in blockchain volumes can obscure other types of trading, such as meme coins.
+However, the dominance of high-market-cap coins like *Solana (SOL)*, *Jupiter (JUP)*, and *Jito (JTO)* in blockchain volumes can obscure other types of trading, such as meme coins.
 Underground DEX Trades aims to filter out these major tokens, focusing instead on a clearer view of alternative transaction flows and reducing noise in analysis.

 <div align="center">
   <img src="images/overview_node_and_edge_graph.png" width="783" height="400">